Klucherev/logto-go-client/README.md

 ## Summary

 Logto API references: API references for Logto services.

-Note: The documentation is for Logto Cloud.
-If you are using Logto OSS, please refer to the response of `/api/swagger.json` endpoint on your Logto instance.
 <!-- End Summary [summary] -->

 <!-- Start Table of Contents [toc] -->